 Magnetic nucleic acid purification

 More recently, superparamagnetic particles and magnetic separation have been used to capture nucleic acids.
-The benefit of this method is that the particles are free to move around within the solution, which improves nucleic acid adsorption and capture efficiency.
+This method enables free mobility for the particles within the solution, which improves nucleic acid adsorption and capture efficiency.
 The superparamagnetic nature of the particles allows them to be manipulated by an external magnet and retained in place while the contaminating proteins and salts are washed away.
 These systems can rely on salt concentration and ethanol precipitation or they can use more sophisticated chemistry for the reversible-binding of DNA or RNA in a specific or nonspecific manner.